openstack/swift/doc/source/development_auth.rst

             return Authorization(app, conf)
         return auth_filter

 The access control strings are set with PUTs and POSTs to containers with the X-Container-Read and X-Container-Write headers.
-Swift allows these strings to be set to any value, though it's very useful to validate the strings meet the desired format and return a useful error to the user if they don't.
+Swift allows these strings to be set to any value, though it's very useful to validate that the strings meet the desired format and return a useful error to the user if they don't.

 To support this validation, the Swift Proxy application will call the WSGI environment's swift.clean_acl callback whenever one of these headers is to be